-For example, the University of Massachusetts at Boston offers an Exchange Program for professors, research scholars, and short-term students.
-The University hosts overseas students while sending students to places like England, Ireland, Italy, Germany, South Korea, Australia, and Brazil.
+For example, the UMass Boston offers an Exchange Program for professors, research scholars, and short-term students.
+UMass hosts overseas students here while sending students to places like the UK, Ireland, Italy, Germany, South Korea, Australia, and Brazil.

-- Camp counselor visas for those who will be working at youth camps.
+- Camp counselor visas for people who will be working at youth camps.

 - Government visitor visas for distinguished foreign nationals selected by government agencies at the state, federal, and local level.